 How long should my term insurance be?
 And for how much?

 This is where it very much becomes a case by case basis best discussed with an experienced professional.
 A good rule of thumb is to first ask yourself: Why am I seeking out the coverage to begin with?
 If you just started a family, and are looking to protect their financial wellbeing, it should be noted that children are financial liabilities for at least 20 to 25 years.
 If your spouse is a homemaker and does not work, it may be worth considering if they would require insurance coverage even after the children are no longer financial liabilities.
+Japan’s average retirement age is steadily creeping up, and most people tend to coincide the end of their life insurance policy with start of retirement.
 This could be a good starting point in determining at least how long to provide coverage.
 In order to decide how much life insurance you need as an actual death benefit, we would recommend reading running through scenarios with your advisor.
 Sometimes it is not always about providing money for family, but to insure against the transfer of debt to those family members.

 For example, even if you have no children or their financial needs are already sufficiently provided for, but you have significant debts such as a large education loan or a mortgage on a property.
 If the mortgage is scheduled to last 15 more years, that would mean you have a 15 year liability to account for, and as such should sort out a 15 year term insurance policy to negate that risk.